kuldeep-soni/linux_path_traversal/readme.md

-terminal.py is the main file while runs an infinite loop.
+terminal.py is the main file which runs an infinite loop.
 You can exit the terminal using exit(). terminal.py uses 'Linux' class of module 'linux_interface.py' for processing queries sent by user.
 Code is appropriately commented wherever required.